 The courses can be continued at the Masters level where the students have a range of different study modules from which to choose.

 The school’s 3-year PhD programme is a continuation from a Masters degree in sport science.
-Other relevant Master studies can in some cases be approved as a basis for admission to the programme.
+Other relevant Master studies can be approved as a basis for admission to the programme.
 As of 2013, NSSS has more than 70 PhD-students.

 About half of the students at NSSS are part-time students.
-The part-time courses consist of modules within outdoor education, physical education, fitness and sport management and shooting.
+The part-time courses consist of modules within sport management, outdoor education, physical education, fitness and elite trainer.
 A series of short courses and seminars are also arranged, often in association with other research environments or with sports foundations or sporting organizations.

-Norwegian School of Sport Sciences has a goal of increasing its offer to international students.
-Many students at the school choose to undertake part of their education in institutions outside Norway.
+The Norwegian School of Sport Sciences aims to increase its offer to international students.
+Many students at the school choose to undertake part of their education at institutions outside Norway.

 In addition, there are foreign students at NSSS.
 These students are primarily organized under international exchange programmes such as Nordplus or Erasmus.

-The School has an Erasmus agreement with Universities in the Nordic countries, Belgium, France, Greece, The Netherlands, Slovenia, Great Britain, Switzerland, Germany and the Czech Republic.
-The students also have the opportunity to study in Canada and USA.
+The School has an Erasmus agreement with a wide range of universities in the Nordic countries and Europe.
+Our students also have the opportunity to study in Canada and USA.
 More about our exchange programmes.

-NSSS has entered into a collaboration agreement with University of California Berkeley, USA that facilitates research visits for its doctoral students and faculty.
+NSSS has a collaboration agreement with University of California Berkeley, USA that facilitates research visits for its doctoral students and faculty.